 Students should try to have some local currency with them when they first arrive.
 Most airports have currency exchange centers or ATMs.
 It is wise for students to have enough money to cover expenses for their first week or two abroad.
 Students may also want to do research on the host country’s banking customs, talk to returnees, carefully read pre-departure literature about their particular program, and also contact their credit card company or bank to check on the availability and locations of ATM’s in the city where they will be studying.

 How much spending money will my son or daughter need while abroad?

 This will depend on your son or daughter’s spending and travel habits.
 It is a good idea to talk with your son or daughter prior to their program about establishing a travel and spending budget while abroad.
-In International Programs we have financial information sheets, which are based on estimated expenses for housing, food, travel to the host site, local transportation, and personal expenses including some entertainment.
-These, however, do not account for travel during weekends and breaks.
 Students are encouraged to use site-specific resources to ascertain estimated expenses and to contact returnee students.

 Is it best to open a bank account while abroad?

 The answer to this question is that it really does depend on the location where the student is studying abroad and the length of the program.
 Opening an account is sometimes recommended if the student is going to study abroad for a full year, as they will be able to avoid ATM fees if they enlist at a local bank.
 However, in most cases if students have credit/debit cards that are linked to their US accounts that should be sufficient.
 Also, it is recommended that your son or daughter contact notify their bank of their plans to be abroad.

 What are the different ways students can handle or obtain money while abroad?